reissbaker/wate/README.md

   });
 });

-// Hence, we unwrap it:
-const network = wate.unwrap(networkFuture);
+// Hence, we unwrap the outer future to get at the inner future: const network = wate.unwrap(networkFuture);

 // In practice, you'd probably just use the unwrapTransform convenience